Museum of Contemporary Art, Belgrade

 The Museum of Contemporary Art (Музеј савремене уметности) is an art museum located in Belgrade, Serbia.
-It was founded in 1958 as the Modern Gallery, making if one the first museums of this type in the world.
+It was founded in 1958 as the Modern Gallery, making it one of the first museums of this type in the world.
 It was moved into the current building in the Ušće neighborhood of New Belgrade in 1965.
 The building is a masterpiece of architects Ivan Antić and Ivanka Raspopović, a short-lived but highly successful partnership, which also produced the 21 October Museum in Šumarice Memorial Park in Kragujevac.
 The collection contains more than 35,000 works of art.

 The museum collects and displays art works produced since 1900 in Serbia and Yugoslavia.
 It also organizes international exhibitions of modern and contemporary art.

 The museum was closed for renovation between 2007 and 2017.
 After several deadlines were pushed back, the museum was finally reopened for visitors on 20 October 2017.

 History

 Construction

 The museum building is located near the confluence of the rivers Sava and Danube, in Ušće park in the Novi Beograd municipality.
 It was designed by Ivan Antić and Ivanka Raspopović in 1960, with construction beginning that year and continuing until 1965.
 The architects received the October Prize from the City of Belgrade on 20 October 1965, the same day the museum was opened to the public.

 Due to its shape, architecture and location, it has been described as the "crystal at the confluence" or an "(architectural) jewel".